 Our Master of Music degree in Computer Music Composition gives you the opportunity to hone your skills and pursue new avenues for the composition and performance of electronic music.
 We specialize in composition for multichannel fixed media, instruments and live electronics, data-driven instruments, and audiovisual media.
 We encourage students to explore all of these and more, through a series of courses, intensive independent work, and multi-disciplinary collaborations.
 We offer frequent individual guidance, tailored to your specific background and goals.

 MM in Computer Music Composition

-Our master’s degree provides rigorous training in both musical and technical areas, with a focus on electronic music composition and performance.
-Students work in the state-of-the-art Center for Electronic and Computer Music facilities and have access to campus-wide high technology, as well as the extraordinary talents of approximately 1500 performance students.
+Our master’s degree provides rigorous training in both musical and technical areas.
+We use familiar digital audio workstation software as well as popular computer music applications, such as Max, Kyma, RTcmix, and SuperCollider.
+Students create their music in the state-of-the-art Center for Electronic and Computer Music facilities and have access to campus-wide high technology, as well as the extraordinary talents of approximately 1500 music students.

 You may work toward the MM:CMC degree concurrently or consecutively with the MM degree in Music Composition, sharing the same core courses.